casmlab/macros/README.md

 Excel macros, mostly for NodeXL and other data analysis

-## CreateOneModeProjection ##
+## CreateOneModeProjection

 Given a Two-Mode edgelist, create a One-Mode projection with edge weights.

 ### Setup and Usage ###

-The macro expects (requires, really) a two-column spreadsheet with column headers where the first column is the node-type you want to keep and the second column is the other node-type.
-For instance, if you wanted a one-mode projection of actors and movies, you'd have a spreadsheet like so:
+The macro expects (**requires**, really) a two-column spreadsheet with column headers where the first column is the node-type you want to keep and the second column is the other node-type.
+For instance, if you wanted a one-mode projection of actors where edges are based on their co-appearance in movies, you'd have a spreadsheet like so:

 Actor | Movie
 --------|---------